rdatools/tradeoffs/docs/_pages/workflow.markdown

 --no-debug
 ```

-Finally, copy the resulting root map to the `tradeoffs/root_maps` directory,
+Copy the resulting root map to the `tradeoffs/root_maps` directory,
 with a file name of the form `NC20U_root_map.csv`
 where the capital letter after the `20` is the type of plan (C for Congress, U for Upper, L for Lower).
+Finally, import it into DRA.
+Give it a name of the form `NC 2022 Upper - Root`, and tag it with the `PG-ROOT` label.

 ## Step 4 - Gather additional data points manually